Respiratory Protection: Breathe Easy

 - Ensuring that proper respirator use occurs in the workplace through supervisory training and periodic worksite inspections.

 In addition to the training required for respirator users, supervisors of employees who utilize respirators must also receive training.
-However, it is not necessary for the supervisor to be fit-tested unless she/he will also wear a respirator in the workplace.
-Supervisors must be trained for each type of respirator worn by his/her employees.
+However, it is not necessary for the supervisor to be fit-tested unless they will also wear a respirator in the workplace.
+Supervisors must be trained for each type of respirator worn by their employees.

 A hazard assessment must be completed for each task that is performed by WSU employees.
 The hazard assessment includes, but is not limited to: